bwl/harvester/docs/UI_STYLE_GUIDE.md

 ---

-This style guide provides a comprehensive foundation for building beautiful, responsive terminal UIs with the bubbleRouge styling system.
+This style guide provides a comprehensive foundation for building beautiful, responsive terminal UIs with the Harvest of Stars styling system.
 The component-based architecture, theme system, and performance optimizations enable you to create sophisticated interfaces while maintaining clean, maintainable code.